crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Warriors are experienced at using physical weapons and defending themselves.

 Fighters
-  Fighters usually start with a good weapon of their choice, a suit of heavy armour, a shield, and a potion of might.
+  Fighters usually start with a good weapon of their choice, a suit of medium armour, a shield, and a potion of might.
 They have a good general grounding in the arts of fighting.